-7. Means and Methods to Offset Increased Loads from Grandfathered Projects that Begin Construction After July 1, 2014
+7. Means and Methods to Offset Increased Loads from Grandfathered Projects that Begin Construction After July 1, 2014 General Permit Section I.C.2.a.(8)

 JMU will not have increased loads to offset in this category.
 As the VSMP authority, the University will not use an average land cover condition greater than 16% impervious cover for the design of post-development stormwater management facilities for grandfathered projects.